 The restaurant company has also continued to make its ingredients as simple as possible, removing high-fructose corn syrup from all dressings and sauces, artificial ingredients from the signature bun, TBHQ from the peanut oil and yellow dye from its chicken soup.
 In 2014, Chick-fil-A announced its commitment to serving chicken raised without antibiotics by the end of 2019, marking the first time a quick service restaurant had committed to a 100 percent“No Antibiotics Ever” standard for poultry.
 Chick-fil-A removed all trans-fat from the menu items and condiments in 2008, far ahead of the FDA’s 2015 requirement for restaurants to begin phasing out trans-fats.

-The Port Jefferson restaurant will use only premium ingredients and make many of its menu items from scratch in the restaurant each day, including hand-rolled biscuits, hand-chopped salads and fresh-squeezed lemonade.
+The Port Jefferson restaurant will use only premium ingredients and make many of its menu items from scratch in the restaurant each day, including hand-rolled biscuits and hand-chopped salads.
 In addition, Chick-fil-A at Port Jefferson will partner with regional farmers and suppliers to source locally grown ingredients for its fresh, handmade menu items.
 The majority of produce will come from farms in New York and New Jersey through Oceanside, N.J.-based distributor Food Authority, and all of the bread for Chick-fil-A’s signature sandwiches will be from Northeast Foods in New Jersey.

 Chick-fil-A at Port Jefferson will create approximately 80 new full-and part-time jobs, with team member hiring underway.
 Chick-fil-A is known for hiring, developing and retaining young talent, offering a supportive workplace with opportunities for leadership development, promotions that lead to management roles, the opportunity to earn college scholarships, respect for work-life balance (with Sundays off) and competitive wages.
 Over the years, the restaurant company, which employs more than 75,000 individuals through both corporate positions and franchised locations, has provided more than $34 million to help its team members pay for college.
 The new Chick-fil-A at 5184 Nesconset Highway is one of 88 new restaurants the chain plans to open across the country in 2015, creating more than 7,400 new jobs.